 There’s little worse than an unpleasant surprise during tax season, but you can avoid one or more of them if you have a good idea of your liabilities as you start the new year, and—just as important—if you know the amounts of any tax perks the government is willing to toss your way.
 It can pay to know current income limitations and the amounts of various credits and deductions so you can plan your year accordingly.

 This is advance planning!
-You won’t be using these numbers to prepare your 2018 tax return in 2019, but rather to monitor when and how you spend and earn money beginning in the new year.
+You won’t be using these numbers to prepare your 2018 tax return in 2019, but rather to monitor when and how you spend and earn money beginning in 2019.

 The 2019 Tax Brackets

 The IRS increases the income perimeters for each tax bracket annually.
 This means you can earn a little more than you did last year without paying a greater percentage of taxes…but don’t get too excited.
 The difference is just a few hundred dollars in some cases.